-3. OTHER PROJECTS
+3. Other projects

-Various ongoing and concluded similar projects can be cited, that all aim at the creation of language engineering tools for a number of different tasks.
+Various ongoing and concluded similar projects2 can be cited, that all aim at the creation of language engineering tools for a number of different tasks.
 However, considerable differences exist in terms of methodology, annotation principles and even concerning the definition of what a treebank is.

-Since the pioneering Penn Treebank (Marcus et al., 1993) and the SUSANNE corpus (Sampson, s.d.), for English, and the Prague Dependency Treebank (Hajic, 1998), for Chech, which all implemented one given linguistic formalism (constituent trees in the former, dependency trees in the latter), many other approaches have been realized, like the recently published sophisticated TIGER corpus (Dipper et al., 2001) for German, which takes into consideration both of the above formalisms at the same time.
+Since the Penn Treebank (Marcus et al., 1993) and the SUSANNE corpus (Sampson, s.d.), pioneers for English, and the Prague Dependency Treebank (Hajič, 1998), for Czech, all implementing one given linguistic formalism (constituent trees in the former, dependency trees in the latter), many other approaches have been followed.
+For example, the recently announced TIGER corpus (Dipper et al., 2001) for German, a highly sophisticated approach taking into consideration both the above formalisms.
 Regrettably, a detailed discussion of the field would be beyond the scope of this article.